 He lights a cigarette and brings it discreetly up to his pursed lips, like I’m sure he’d done thousands of times before.
 He brushes his other hand through loose strands of sandy-colored hair that had missed his ponytail and exhales the smoke away from our direction.

 “It’s just Jeff, you know?
 Humble and not showy,” he explains.
+Meesh and I glance at each other and smile.
 “We open in an hour.”
-Meesh and I glance at each other and smile.

 Inside, there are green seating nooks near the window with golden light fixtures and floral wallpaper.
 Jeff makes me a golden milk with half a cup of cloud-like cream, and Meesh a frothy cappuccino.
-He later delivers us homemade bread on the house.
+He later delivers us homemade bread “on the house”.

 We leave on a high with a sign from dad, followed by the subsequent sadness that it implies.